Published on May 15, 2013 by Dan Neuffer

 Dan Neuffer you are very kind to share details of alternative treatment plans when you have an amazing comprehensive recovery strategy yourself, ” Ansrewire”

-I tried the contact info for Liz and it did not work.
+2. I tried the contact info for Liz and it did not work.
 I would like to ask her a few questions and she seemed to be willing to answer those.
 Can you help with that?
 I have always known this was connected to my mind.
 My latest happened after I was diagnosed with EDS. suddenly after that diagnosis I had more symptoms of it than I ever did.
 This did not make sense to me.
 But the dr told me I had it and told me what the symptoms were.
-So I think my brain said ‘oK then” I guess… Read more »
+So I think my brain said ‘oK then” I guess we have this.
+I know that must sound strange.
+But she seemed to understand that.

-Thank you.
+1. Thank you.
 I agree.
 I am reading your book right now and have one more intro video to watch.
 I have been told lately by drs that the Ehlers Danlos is the cause of the autonomic problems but I have wondered based on my research, even before finding you, that the dysatuonomia is the root cause of all of this nightmare.
 I did not have this type of EDS symptoms until I was diagnosed with EDS.
 I am so thankful to have found you and have forwarded others to your information.
-I will make a decision about your program following… Read more »
+I will make a decision about your program following the book etc.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}